sialiaaaaa/overgrazed/README.md

 ## Templates and snippets

 **Templates** are bits of HTML stored as files in `_templates`.
-A template is the HTMl that a page's content will be wrapped in when the site is built.
+A template is the HTML that a page's content will be wrapped in when the site is built.
 Each page must have a template specified in its frontmatter (see below).

 Templates can make reference to **snippets**, even smaller bits of HTML you might want to repeat across multiple templates.
 Snippets are stored in `_snippets` and can be referenced within templates by writing `%<snippet name>%`.